High-Power Laser Therapy (HPLT / High-Intensity Laser): What It Treats and What to Expect

 Written by

 Amir Ahmadi, PhDDr.
-Amir Ahmadi — Registered Physiotherapist, Certified IMS Therapist, Practicing Kinesiologist and former Associate Professor of Physiotherapy.
-20+ years of clinical experience in North Vancouver.
+Amir Ahmadi — Registered Physiotherapist, Certified IMS Therapist, Kinesiologist and former Associate Professor.
+20+ years in North Vancouver.

 Filed under